bitnami/containers/bitnami/php-fpm/example/README.md

 > **Note**
 >
-> We don't need a multistage build for this specific example as the application does not have dependencies but it is done in this way to demostrate how to use it.
+> We don't need a multistage build for this specific example as the application does not have dependencies but it is done in this way to demostrate how should be used.

 To build the Docker image, execute the command: